 This company was incorporated for exploration, operation, assignment and mining usufruct; however, its main activity is now the purchase and sale of investments in equity instruments.
-This company has shares of the Company and Cementos Polpaico S.A.
+This company has shares of the Company and investments in Inversiones Portuarias Chancay S.A.A and Cementos Polpaico S.A.